dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GSDemo-Google-Map.md

   Here, we implement several features:

 1. We override the `onCreate()` method to initialize the DJISDKManager.
-2. Implement the two interface methods of DJISDKManagerCallback.
-You can use the `onGetRegisteredResult()` method to check the Application registration status and show text message here.
-Using the `onProductChanged()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
+2. Implement the two interface methods of SDKManagerCallback.
+You can use the `onRegister()` method to check the Application registration status and show text message here.
+Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.

 Now let's build and run the project and install it to your Android device.
 If everything goes well, you should see the "success" textView like the following screenshot when you register the app successfully.